Krazy Kat: Animated adaptations

 Winkler's husband, Charles Mintz, slowly began assuming control of the operation.
 Mintz and his studio (later known as Screen Gems) began producing the cartoons in sound beginning with 1929's Ratskin.
 In 1931, he moved the staff to California and ultimately changed the design of Krazy Kat.
 The new character bore even less resemblance to the one in the newspapers.
-Mintz's Krazy Kat was, like many other early 1930s cartoon characters, imitative of Mickey Mouse, and usually engaged in slapstick comic adventures with his look-alike girlfriend and loyal pet dog.
+Mintz's Krazy Kat was, like many other early 1930s cartoon characters, imitative of Mickey Mouse, and usually engaged in slapstick comic adventures with his look-alike girlfriend and loyal pet dog; both series ironically share distributor Columbia Pictures before Walt Disney switched distributors to United Artists.
 In 1936, animator Isadore Klein, with the blessing of Mintz, set to work creating the short Lil' Ainjil, the only Mintz work that was intended to reflect Herriman's comic strip.
 However, Klein was "terribly disappointed" with the resulting cartoon, and the Mickey-derivative Krazy returned.
-In 1939, Mintz became indebted to his distributor, Columbia Pictures, and subsequently sold his studio to them.
+In 1939, Mintz became indebted to Columbia Pictures, and subsequently sold his studio to them.
 The studio released its final Krazy Kat cartoon, The Mouse Exterminator, in January 1940 as part of their Phantasies series, which was also the last screen adaptation of Krazy Kat to be made during Herriman's lifetime.
 In the 1960s, some of the later shorts were colorized and released on Super 8mm film.

 As had been the case with the animated Krazy Kat shorts of the silent era, Herriman was not involved in the making of the sound shorts of the 1930s.

 King Features produced 50 Krazy Kat cartoons from 1962 to 1964, most of which were created at Gene Deitch's Rembrandt Films in Prague, Czechoslovakia (now the Czech Republic), whilst the rest were produced by Artransa Film Studios in Sydney, Australia.
 The cartoons were initially televised interspersed with Beetle Bailey (some of which were also produced by Artransa) and Snuffy Smith cartoons to form a half-hour TV show, The King Features Trilogy.
 These cartoons helped to introduce Herriman's cat to the baby boomers.
 27 of these cartoons have been made available on DVD within the "Advantage Cartoon Mega Pack" set.

 The King Features shorts of the 1960s were made for television and have a closer connection to the comic strip; the backgrounds are drawn in a similar style, Ignatz was present and once again the reluctant object of Krazy's affection.
 This incarnation of Krazy was made female; Penny Phillips voiced Krazy while Paul Frees voiced Ignatz.
 The recurring character Officer Bull Pupp also appeared often in this series, though his love of Krazy did not play a role in very many of the stories.
 Jay Livingston and Ray Evans did the music for most of the episodes.
 Most of the episodes are available on DVD.